OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

       nav_categories: ['Apps', 'Files', 'Jobs', 'Clusters', 'Interactive Apps']

   Example
-    Only create dropdown menus on the navigation bar for the categories ``Apps``, ``Files`` and ``Jobs``.
+    Only create drop-down menus on the navigation bar for the categories ``Apps``, ``Files`` and ``Jobs``.

     .. code-block:: yaml